 - Lovereading4kids This is brilliant!
 You can search up books for your age group, authors, reviews and you can sign up for free to keep lists of things you're reading and would like to read.
 The KidsZone is full of activities, too.

 - Book Riot This is an American site, full of lists and recommendations.
 It has a Comics section and Audio books sections and recommendations of booky podcasts that you can listen to.

 - Sheffield Libraries Online Sheffield Libraries have a fantastic online library of eBooks and audiobooks, all FREE!
 You don't have to have a library card to join.

 - Audible Stories - this is an Amazon service offering lots of audiobooks across 8 different languages, all for FREE while schools are closed.
 You just need to sign up but it won't cost you anything and then you can have a book to listen to.
 If it's something the whole family can enjoy then you can settle down to enjoy it together and make it a part of your day.

 - Hey YA podcast from great new books to favourite classic reads, from news to the latest in on-screen adaptations, Hey YA is here to elevate the exciting world of young adult lit.

-Lots of you got books out of the library before school closed - why not write a short book review and email it to me and I will put it on Eclipse, our school library catalogue.
+Lots of you got books out of the library before school closed - why not write a short book review and email it to me and I will put it on the Reading Cloud, our school library catalogue.

 If you have any questions about your books, what to read next or just want to tell me what you're reading and enjoying, I'd love to hear from you.
 You can email me at email@example.com